Breaking down the No Surprises Act & Good Faith Estimates

 Shameless Plug: Rivet's tools help your practice succeed.

 Rivet offers software solutions for up-front patient cost estimates, denials management and underpayments.
-To see a demo and discuss billing pain points, schedule a demo with a Rivet business development representative.
+Follow the link for a quick introduction to our patient pricing estimator software.
+For a personal demo and discussion of billing pain points, schedule a demo with a Rivet business development representative.

 To see a quick one page synopsis of all of our three products, click the button below for a free PDF.